tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ```

 {{< info >}}
-This workload above runs for several minutes.
-You will have enough time to simulate a node failure described as follows.
+This workload above runs for several minutes, which is enough time to simulate a node failure described as follows.
 {{< /info >}}

 ### Step 2.
 Check the workload on Grafana dashboard